 - Date the student will complete an SRP or thesis (Master’s only)

 - Date the student will defend or be notified that a dissertation will be complete(PhD only)

 Please discuss your program completion date with your academic advisor.

-- Must have been enrolled in a full-time degree seeking program for one academic year (Fall and Spring)
+- Must have been enrolled in a full-time degree seeking program for one academic year (Fall and Spring/Spring and Fall)

 - Job offer not required for application

 - Bachelors (BA/BS)

 - All employment must be directly related to major field of study.

 - Watch the OPT Information Video in iEagle > Optional Practical Training (OPT) and take the accompanying quiz.
 You will learn about:

 - Documents and forms required for the OPT application and how to file them

 - Rights and responsibilities of students engaged in OPT